Buy-to-let property can be a smart investment that earns landlords passive income over a sustained period of time.

 Landlords looking for extra peace of mind might opt for unoccupied property insurance, which can provide cover when the property enters a void period.
 There will be regular checks during the process to make sure landlords continue to qualify for the cover.

 Once deciding on the type of insurance needed for cover, landlords will need to find the best offers available.
-There are many insurance companies to choose from in the UK, each one competing to offer their services.
+There are many insurance companies to choose from in the UK, each one competing to offer its services.

 Comparison websites are the best place to start, as landlords can enter their requirements and see results tailored to their needs.
 Using a comparison website provides a strong overview of available options, and includes finer details like excess and the amount of coverage included.